daurmax/Coretor-Ortografic-Furlan---COF/COF-2.16/README.md

 1. Fork this repository for reference
 2. Create derivative projects (e.g., Python, C#, JavaScript ports)
 3. Maintain compatibility with the original `phalg_furlan` algorithm
-4. Document and validate implementations against this reference
+4. Use the test suite to validate implementations

 ## License